Met4FoF/agentMET4FOF_sensors/README.md

 most of the code.
 To get more information on that, contact the [author of the code](https://github.com/bangxiangyong).

-First you need to create a virtual environment, install all dependencies and finally execute the examples.
+First you need to create a virtual environment based on Python 3.8, install all dependencies and finally execute the examples.
 To install the dependencies we utilize [_pip-tools_](https://pypi.org/project/pip-tools/) to get the specified requirements from the `requirements.txt`.